SHOGO0727/MPCwithSS/README.md

-# This is a secret sharing scheme proposed by Shamir in 1979.
+# main file is Shamir.java
+# ref: A. Shamir, “How to Share a Secret”, Communications of the ACM, November 1979 Volume 22 Number 11 pp. 612-613